-Path of Exile is a free to play action role playing game that draws plenty of comparison to the Diablo series and in particular Diablo 2.
-The game is widely praised as capturing the best of Diablo and expanding on it with its own unique and well-polished ideas.
+Path of Exile is a free to play action role playing game that draws plenty of comparison to the Diablo series and in particular Diablo 2 for its similar dark and foreboding atmosphere that has players starting from scraps to fighting against uber monsters with legendary gear.
+Path of Exile has been widely praised as capturing the best of the Diablo franchise and expanding on it with its own unique and well-polished ideas particularly in the department of character customisation and depth.

-- Huge number of active and passive skills to mix and match.
+- Huge number of active and passive skills to mix and match that total of 1,600+ in combination.

-- An eerie and dark game world to explore.
+- An eerie and dark game world to explore full of optional NPC dialogue and randomised game maps.

-- Always fresh ladders for the competitively focused player.
+- Always fresh ladders for the competitively focused player that wants to revisit the adventure with different modifiers.